Jumpscale/DISKSTOR/specs/NOS_1.0.0.md

 ```

 - consumer is IYO UID
-- special $byte1's (if used the $bytes2=="")
+- special $byte1's
 	- 0: no consumers, marked for deletion but is still there
 	- 255: permanent = cannot be deleted

-### Option 1

-- implemented as ARDB server on top of SSD or HD
-- security
-	- full access (all redis cmds)
-	- R/W access when keys known (SET/GET)
-- question
-	- need to test which storage engine is the best to work on SSD/HD (prob different)
-- how
-	- some LUA stored procedures in ARDB speed up & provide some additional features
--  is a temporary solution until we have option 2

-### Option 2
+### principles

-- network server using capnp or nanomsg in nimlang
+- rest based network server (using go-raml to generate)
-- backend sophia db or ?
+- backend sophia db & rocksdb (rocksdb for ssd, sophiadb for HD, will start with rocksdb)
-- behaviour on DB implemented in nim
-- if nanomsg then create client in nim & bind to python/golang
-- format of return = capnp objects (to be defined: TODO*1)
+- when HD then there is maximum one NOS per HD, on SSD preferably as well but can change

 ### methods

+see raml specs #TODO

 ```
-- reserve($IYO_UID,$id,$nrMB,$expirationEpoch=0, acl = ...)
+- reserve($IYO_UID,$id,$adminSecret,$nrMB,$expirationEpoch=0, acl = ...)
 	- makes a reservation for amount of storage in this NOS
 	- $id is unique id (upto 16 chars) which identifies the reservation
+	- $adminSecret is a unique secret given by the administrator, which allows to get the info as well as do an unreserve

-- unreserve($IYO_UID,$id,$secret)
+- unreserve($IYO_UID,$id,$adminSecret)
 	- secret needs to be the admin one
+	- BE CAREFULL DATA WILL BE REMOVED

 - put($IYO_UID,$secret,$reservationId,$key,$data,$consumers=[])
 	- will store data with max size 1MB